chris-greening/instascrape/README.md

 # _instascrape_: powerful Instagram data scraping toolkit

+## Note: This module is no longer actively maintained.

 ## DISCLAIMER:

 Instagram has gotten increasingly strict with scraping and using this library can result in getting flagged for botting AND POSSIBLE DISABLING OF YOUR INSTAGRAM ACCOUNT.
 This is a research project and I am not responsible for how you use it.
 Independently, the library is designed to be responsible and respectful and it is up to you to decide what you do with it.
 I don't claim any responsibility if your Instagram account is affected by how you use this library.